 Powell & Pressburger use no music score.
 The ‘music’ for the bombing raid (over some incredibly detailed miniatures) is simply the changing drone of the planes engines and the pop-pop explosions of the animated flak effects.
 It’s all natural sound, without aural cues that tell us a suspense scene is coming.
 The tone is odd too: we’re told that everything happening is vital, yet nobody is sweating it out or folding under the pressure.
 The flight crew takes it all in stride, yet we still feel we’re seeing something realistic.
 I especially like the finale.
 The entire cast is about to be captured by a German destroyer, but the English naval officers simply assay the situation, make the right decision, and all is solved.
 The filmmakers don’t invent crucial moments requiring superhuman individual efforts.
 Everybody works together, Dutch and Brit, so that things turn out right.
 Googie Withers is even given an excuse to drop her factory clothes and hair scarf, to eat with the boys in a flowing gown and sleek hairstyle.
 It all seems a triumph of chivalry.

-Yet the story is based in cruel fact.
+Yet the story is based on cruel fact.
 An opening title tells us of a number of Dutch civilians executed for helping British fliers.
 After the war there was a social debate, a backlash against stiff-upper-lip WW2 sagas proclaiming how a ‘classless’ society won the victory.
 One of Our Aircraft is Missing is falsified partly because it was deemed unwise to reveal anything about the reality of undercover work still happening in occupied Holland — where German reprisals were indeed cruel and ruthless.
 Writer Emeric Pressburger objected to some aspects of The Silver Fleet being fictionalized, but the authorities didn’t want to provoke the German occupiers to institute even harsher reprisals.
 So the slightly humorous tone of Aircraft is meant to build solidarity between the new nations, and to get the English public to appreciate the sacrifices being made by comrades already conquered. [ According to code master Leo Marks, for much of the war the Nazis had compromised the entire Allied spy organization in Holland.
 They sent out false communications and arrested all new agents parachuted in.
 Successful Dutch resistance had to stay completely independent.
 The full story is pretty horrible. ]

 As filmmaking One of Our Aircraft is Missing has the best talent England could offer.
 The editor is David Lean, then a career cutter just getting his break in directing, through Noël Coward.
 The footage of the airplanes is beautiful, as are the in-flight simulations showing ‘moonlight’ reflecting off the ponds and canals of Holland and Germany.
 Can today’s audiences appreciate the high drama of making a film like this, when the enemy was just a few miles away?
 If England lost, what would Hitler have done with the British intellectuals and artists producing this anti-German propaganda?

 For the remainder of the war Powell & Pressburger made no more direct-combat propaganda pictures, and only supervised the somewhat similar The Silver Fleet.
 Their subsequent films became controversial for not being anti-German propaganda.
 A Canterbury Tale is an eccentric, almost mystical home front story that presented an argument why England was worth preserving, worth defending to the last man.
-The expensive The Life and Death of Colonel Blimp goes so far as to lampoon aspects of the British army, while suggesting that all will be well and that the Germans will some day again be friends.
+The expensive The Life and Death of Colonel Blimp goes so far as to lampoon aspects of the British army, while suggesting that the Germans will some day again be friends.
 Those are radical positions — there were surely Britons that protested Powell & Pressburger as traitors to the war effort.
 Yet all of their patriotic pictures, including One of Our Aircraft is Missing, are two cuts above the standard definition of war morale fare.
 Instead of feeling rage or vindictiveness, we exit with hope, and a good attitude about people in general.

 Olive Films’ Blu-ray of One of Our Aircraft is Missing is in great shape.
 It is also the long version — the one shown in America and subsequently on most TV showings was a full twenty minutes shorter.
 The excellent transfer helps us tell who is whom in all those ‘hiding in the dark’ scenes.
 Things are serene and cheerful the morning after the bailout, with the fliers sitting around the tall grass studying maps, etc. When the Dutch children show up, the clear audio flatters the Dutch language.
 It’s as if our boys have dropped into Munchkinland.